MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/geometrytransformations.md

 #### <div id="Densify">Densify</div>

 Inserts extra vertices along the line segments that describe the geometry.
+The distance between these points is defined by *distanceTolerance* parameter.

 **Syntax**
 >%!FUNCTION-SYNTAX!% GeometryTransformations.Densify([geom_field], distanceTolerance)